PawseySC/hello_jobstep/README.md

 * `RT_GPU_ID` is the HIP runtime GPU ID (as reported from, say `hipGetDevice`).
 * `Bus_ID` is the physical bus ID associated with the GPUs.
 Comparing the bus IDs is meant to definitively show that different GPUs are being used.

 > NOTE: Although the two GPU IDs (`GPU_ID` and `RT_GPU_ID`) are the same in the example above, they do not have to be.
-See the Spock Quick-Start Guide for such examples.
+See Documented Guides for intended cluster for such examples.